zetaframe/zetaframe/README.md

 ### core

 The core of all zetaframe applications.

-Easy integration of other modules.
+zetaframe is based around a Entity Component System (ECS).

 ### math